 A PARP Program can be run at little or no cost.
 It is a voluntary effort of the school/ local community which includes parents, students, administrators, teachers and staff in a collaborative partnership whose focus is on reading.

-NYS PTA has created a Parents as Reading Partners (PARP) Toolkit which provides all the necessary materials you will need to run a successful program.
+NYS PTA has created the Pick a Reading Partner (PARP) Toolkit which provides all the necessary materials you will need to run a successful program.
 In the right column of this page are the sections of this toolkit.
 To make it easier, some of the sections are in word format for you to copy, paste and use in your program.

 New York State PTA sponsors region PARP awards annually, from which a statewide winning PARP program is selected.
 Only New York State residents are eligible to apply.